-Charm++ implements a generic, measurement-based load balancing framework which automatically instruments all Charm++ objects, collects computation load and communication structure during execution and stores them into a load balancing database.
 Charm++ then provides a collection of load balancing strategies whose job it is to decide on a new mapping of objects to processors based on the information from the database.
-Such measurement based strategies are efficient when we can reasonably assume that objects in a Charm++ application tend to exhibit temporal correlation in their computation and communication patterns, i.e. future can be to some extent predicted using the historical measurement data, allowing effective measurement-based load balancing without application-specific knowledge.
+Such measurement based strategies are efficient when we can reasonably assume that objects in a Charm++ application tend to exhibit temporal correlation in their computation and communication patterns, i.e. that the future can be to some extent predicted using the historical measurement data, allowing effective measurement-based load balancing without application-specific knowledge.